Horseback Riding in Summer Heat:

 How Your Summer Wardrobe Can Keep You Protected

 Summer is a great time to be outdoors and enjoy the warm weather with our equine and non-equine friends.
 However, too much sun exposure over time has harmful effects on the skin.
-Have you ever asked yourself, "What am I going to wear horseback riding in hot weather?"
+We're sure you've asked yourself, "What am I going to wear horseback riding in hot weather?" because coming up with an outfit that is fashion-forward and functional is a tricky feat.
 To help you stay protected from intense UV rays, the RW Crew has put together this guide on the best sun protection gear every rider needs.

 Why Equestrians Must Prepare for